uidaholib/main-web-redesign_draft/content/open/fellowship/faq.md

 **What is the time commitment?**

-Faculty fellows would be expected to attend about 10 hours of workshops and cohort events.
-The time needed to convert course materials, syllabi, and course planning is relative to each faculty member, course, and subject area – budget between 5-10 hours.
-Additional time for bi-weekly or monthly meetings.
+Faculty fellows will work over the course of a semester to find, create, and adapt OER for a current or upcoming University of Idaho course.
+Fellows meet throughout the semester with the Open Education Librarian, as well as other Library faculty as different kinds of expertise are required.
+Fellows should expect to spend 10-15 hours a month working on their Think Open Fellowships.
+There will also be opportunities for the Fellows to network with the total Think Open cohort during group meetings in October and November.

 **Which courses are eligible for this project?**

 Faculty can apply to transform _any_ course in this fellowship program.
-Faculty teaching [Idaho GEM courses](http://coursetransfer.idaho.gov/GEMsearch.aspx), high enrollment courses, and [dual-enrollment courses](https://dualcredit.uidaho.edu/) are especially encouraged to apply, as reducing the cost of course materials in these courses will have the highest impact.
+Faculty teaching [Idaho GEM courses](http://coursetransfer.idaho.gov/GEMsearch.aspx), high enrollment courses, and [dual-enrollment courses](https://dualcredit.uidaho.edu/) are especially encouraged to apply.
+The Think Open Program also welcomes applications from faculty hoping to increase quailty representation of marginalized identities in their course materials.